puncsky/typescript-react-lib-starter/README.md

-# typescript-starter
+# typescript-react-lib-starter

-A simplistic typescript boilerplate using babel, tslint, ava, and CircleCI.
+A simplistic typescript lib boilerplate using React, babel, tslint, ava, and CircleCI.

 ```bash
 nvm use 10.15.1